am1ru1/nextjs-base/README.md

 4. Prettier configured
 5. Husky git hooks.
 Prepared install for Yarn Prepare.
 6. Git Pre-commit with Lint
 7. Git Pre-push with Build
-8. Commit Lint with @commitlint/config-conventional
+8. Git commit-msg Lint with @commitlint/config-conventional.
+Refer to commitlint.config.js for accepted commit subjects.
+9. VScode configured with Prettier and NextJS debug settings.
+Install https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode.

 To consider for your own customization

 1. Use Tailwind
 2. Use Storybook.
 Then ESlint to extend "plugin:storybook/recommended".